ROAS is a crucial metric for any online advertiser and is the online advertising equivalent of Return on Investment (ROI).

 2. Ad Campaigns Don’t All Contribute Directly to Sales

 Here, we will focus on the ROAS formula’s numerator.
-As you probably know, not every marketing effort will translate to a conversion, and many initiatives are not meant to do so as well.
+As you probably know, not every marketing effort will translate to conversion, and many initiatives are not meant to do so as well.
 Some initiatives – like newsletters and blog posts – are supposed to capture the attention of the target audience and get them to engage more with a brand.
-Others, like testimonials and customer reviews are deal-closers.
+Others, like testimonials and customer reviews, are deal-closers.

 In simple terms, it wouldn’t make sense to evaluate the return on ad spend of any top-of-the-funnel marketing effort.
 Although these initiatives can play a crucial role in the customer’s buying decision, since the aim isn’t to make a direct sale, there isn’t sufficient reason to bring in ROAS when assessing the overall campaign’s effectiveness.

 Solely relying on ROAS metrics could be misleading.
 The value of ROAS to any business often depends on the goals of the advertising campaign, conversion factors, and what’s being spent.
 Some campaigns can provide a high ROAS but the company might still end up losing money due to other costs aside from advertising.

 ROAS is calculated by considering the cost of advertising, so any other factors that could be eating into your profits might not be factored in.